shenwei356/kmcp/docs/usage.md

-  -n, --keep-top-scores int        keep matches with the top N score for a query, 0 for all -K, --keep-unmatched             keep unmatched query sequence information -u, --kmer-dedup-threshold int   remove duplicated kmers for a query with >= N k-mers (default 256)
+  -n, --keep-top-scores int        keep matches with the top N score for a query, 0 for all -K, --keep-unmatched             keep unmatched query sequence information -u, --kmer-dedup-threshold int   remove duplicated kmers for a query with >= N k-mers (default 256) -w, --load-whole-db              load all index files into memory, it's faster for small databases but needs more memory. please read "Index files loading modes" in "kmcp search -h"
-      --low-mem                    do not load all index files into memory, the searching would be very very slow for a large number of queries
+      --low-mem                    do not load all index files into memory nor use mmap, the searching would be very very slow for a large number of queries. please read "Index files loading modes" in "kmcp search -h"
   -c, --min-kmers int              minimal number of matched k-mers (sketches) (default 30) -t, --min-query-cov float        minimal query coverage, i.e., proportion of matched k-mers and unique k-mers of a query (default 0.55)
   -m, --min-query-len int          minimal query length (default 70)